dtk/dtk-docs-v1/_getting-started/5-min-quickstart.md

 ### AWS Account and EC2 instance
 User needs to create AWS account because most provisioning done via Dtk will be on AWS instances.
 For more info, please check: <a href="https://aws.amazon.com/account" target="_blank">aws-account</a>

-Next thing to do is to create IAM role with name: dtk-root and give following privileges:
-- AmazonEC2FullAccess
-- AmazonVPCFullAccess

-For more info on how to create IAM role, please check: <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html" target="_blank">iam-roles-for-amazon-ec2</a>

-Next thing is to start your own EC2 instance on AWS which will be instance where Dtk server will be installed.
-When launching new EC2 instance, please specify dtk-root role as IAM role.
-This will eliminate need for you to provide root aws access and secret key when creating Dtk target (more on Dtk targets later)
+Next thing is to start your own EC2 instance on AWS which will be instance where Dtk server will be installed

 ### Docker
 User needs to install Docker because Dtk Server and Dtk Arbiter are running inside docker container.
 For more info on how to install Docker, please check: <a href="https://docs.docker.com/engine/installation" target="_blank">docker-installation</a>